 All humans operate from three areas of the brain: the forebrain, midbrain, and hindbrain.
 Knowing these brain states helps us recognize our child’s needs and offers a set of tools for regulation.

-The hindbrain, also known as the prefrontal cortex, is the last region to develop (development begins around age three and into the mid-to-late twenties) and is where learning, both academic and social-emotional, occurs.
-The prefrontal cortex allows for skills of empathy, compassion, self and social awareness, impulse control, problem-solving, and more.
+The forebrain, also known as the prefrontal cortex, is the last region to develop, beginning around age three and continuing into the mid-to-late twenties.
+This is where learning, both academic and social-emotional, occurs.
+The prefrontal cortex allows for skills of empathy, compassion, self, social awareness, impulse control, problem-solving, and more.

-Here are some effective tools for helping your child regulate during the peak of escalation:1.
-Intervene early
+Here are some effective tools for helping your child regulate during the peak of escalation:

 Notice the verbal and nonverbal warning signs that may communicate your child is escalating.
-These include being tearful, pacing, balled fists, shaking, clenched jaw, fidgeting, grunting, or talking in a faster and/or higher-pitched tone.2.
-Center yourself
+These include being tearful, pacing, balled fists, shaking, clenched jaw, fidgeting, grunting, or talking in a faster and/or higher-pitched tone.

 Mirror neurons communicate to our brain to echo the nervous system of others.
 If we come into a situation hot and bothered, equipped with our judgments and biases, our children will replicate and escalate on our energy.
 At the same time, if we pause to breathe and center, our children are more apt to anchor into our calmness.